BVSetOrthogonalization#

 -bv_orthog_type

-- For setting the value of eta-bv_orthog_block
+- the value ofeta-bv_orthog_block

-- Whereis the block-orthogonalization method
+- the block-orthogonalization method

 Notes#